AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 Define your organization's role in Real-Time CDP Collaboration, provide branding assets, and configure match keys to align audiences across connections.
 Then, complete the steps below to finalize setup and prepare your organization to engage with your connections.

+>[!NOTE]
+>
+>You can create one or more collaborators (such as advertiser or publisher profiles) during setup.
+Certain fields, like branding assets and contact email, can be updated later in the **[!UICONTROL Settings]** workspace.
+Match keys can be removed at the project level, but not added, so plan them carefully.

 - **Assign a role** – Determines whether your organization acts as an advertiser, publisher, or both.
 Your role defines which collaboration capabilities you have, such as initiating audience sharing (advertiser) or making audiences available (publisher).
 To learn more about how roles impact the collaboration workflow, see the [End-to-end workflow guide](./end-to-end-workflow.md).
 - **Branding assets** – Add the following to your account:
   - Brand name (max 100 characters)